 At that time (this was some years ago) — and I suspect it’s much worse now — there were very few, if any, organist church jobs anywhere where one would want to work.
 No church had a nice organ where there was an opening for church organist.
 And the salary was rather low, even by AGO guidelines.
 And since AGO organists don’t encourage other organists in any way, shape or form to keep their artistry up at the organ to performance level — you can’t perform if you don’t have an instrument to practise on! — there’s no wonder that the organ field is slowly dying.

-The way it’s set up, if you don’t have an organ at home — and everybody can afford to have an organ at home or in a small apartment, correct? (sarcasm intended) or a church job, one can forget organ performance.
-It ain’t going to happen because the members of the AGO are not going to help you in any way, shape or form.
+If you don’t have an organ at home — and everybody can afford to have an organ at home or in a small apartment, correct? (sarcasm intended) or a church job, one can forget organ performance.
+It ain’t going to happen because the members of the AGO Cult are not going to help you in any way, shape or form.
 Period.
 They don’t want you to threaten their church job, which is how most church organists seem to view a request to use the church organ for practise purposes.
 And often the clergy hold the same views.
 Many clergy are anti-music.
 They have no interest in the music in their church.
 That’s especially the case with (Roman) Catholics.
 And many, if not most, parishioners in Catholic churches have no interest in the music either.
 To them it’s all about “The Spoken Word.”
 I had sensed that from Catholics from my limited musical experience with them, but it was confirmed during the years that I watched the Masses from La Cathédrale Notre Dame de Paris.
 Many of the viewers of their Liturgies online were very outspoken that they had no interest in the music of the Mass.
 Some were really quite disrespectful in their comments on U-toob of the choristers and organists.
 From what I observed, I sensed that the clergy at Notre-Dame had a bit more respect for the music than your average podunk Catholic Church.
 That might have been because they did have a Choir School at Notre-Dame before the fire, although oddly it was rare that any Choir sang for their Masses.
 Don’t try to figure that out.
 It was usually a quartet or octet that sang for their Masses.
 Whereas in the Anglican Communion, the Choir School (the few that there are today) provide the Choir (parish or Cathedral Choir) for the major Liturgy each week on Domingo/Sunday as well as for Evensong.
 But that’s not the way it worked at Notre-Dame, which I found quite odd.
 I thought that maybe KTO-TV was not uploading the Festive Choral Mass to their U-toob channel.
 But one of the former choristers at Notre-Dame made a statement saying that the only time the Full Choir sang at Notre-Dame was for Navidad/Christmas and they all looked forward to that.
 So with a Choir School the only time the Full Choir sang in the Cathedral was approximately once a year.
 Loco./Crazy.
 That’s what one expects with a parish or Cathedral Church without a Choir School.
 Their Children’s Choir was consistently the best.
 They sang with perfect intonation and excellent diction.
 The Adult Choir usually did not sing with perfect intonation.
 And with them, one also heard heavy-vibrato used in Renaissance music.
 That’s unheard of!
 When this was pointed out to one of the choristers, he said “You are correct.
 Vibrato should not be used in Renaissance music.”
 But nothing was done about it.
 Then what did we hear the next week in Renaissance music?
 Heavy-vibrato, as if they were trying to emulate an Opera Chorus.
 It sounded awful.
 On the odd occasion, they would sing Renaissance music without noticeable vibrato — it seemed to depend upon which choristers were there/on-call — and on those occasions the Renaissance pieces were quite beautiful.
 The male Choirmaster for the adults seemed to let the adult choristers sing anyway they wanted.
 So if someone was studying opera in the Choir School, they used their “opera voice” in the Choir rather than — the way it’s supposed to be done — their “choral voice.”
 By using their “opera voice” the choral ensemble did not sing with perfect intonation, one of the foundations of choral excellence.
 So I gave up on Notre-Dame because of their inconsistent choral standards, and I knew they were not about to change regardless of what anyone said about them.
 I realised that unfortunately a consistent level of choral excellence did not exist at Notre-Dame, which I found surprising for such a world-renowned Cathedral Church.

-Except for occasional wobbling in the tenor section, here is an excellent performance of the Kyrie eleison, a setting by Louis Vierne, sung by the Full Choir of Men, Women, Boys and Girls.
+Except for occasional wobbling in the tenor section, here (below) is an excellent performance of the Kyrie eleison, a setting by Louis Vierne, sung by the Full Choir of Men, Women, Boys and Girls.
 (If I were the Choirmaster I would have said to the tenor section: No noticeable vibrato, please, tenors.
 Perfect intonation cannot be achieved with noticeable vibrato in any voice part, SATB).
 This was sung for a special memorial service in the Nave.
 That’s why the Full Choir was there, on this rare occasion.
 You’ll notice the two organists in Notre-Dame.
 The Grand Orgue — up in the back of the Nave — was played by one of the three Titulaire Organists and the Choir Orgue was played by one of the three Choir Organists.
 Go to 14.44 in the video to hear the Vierne.
 Although I’d advise to start from the beginning to hear that glorious High Church organ improvisation, watch the very High Church procession complete with incense as it should be, followed by the processional hymn (The Doxology; I’ve not heard The Doxology used as a processional hymn before but it works well) complete with descant sung by the Boys and Girls of the Cathedral Choir.
 Despite my problems with the music at Notre-Dame, they did have the best High Church Liturgy I have seen anywhere.

 As for these AGO people: They are such good, warm and friendly “Christians” aren’t they?
-Christian in name-only is more like it.
-So they essentially say to an organist enquiring about practising on the church organ: Bug Off.
+(Sarcasm intended) Christian in name-only is more like it.
+So they essentially say to an organist enquiring about practising on the church organ: Piss Off.
 Go away.
 The clergy might be interested in allowing you to practise on the church’s organ if one is a paying-member — meaning a tithing member — of their Christian cult, their church.
 If not, their bottom line: Bug off.
 They’re not interested.

 Few churches are replacing their ageing organs with new installations.
 Some major city parishes are getting new organs (pipe or digital), but many churches are now succumbing to the fundamentalist Praise Band fad.
 Catering to the lowest common denomination.
 And it’s, in part, because of this mentality, that the public see pipe organs and organs in general as some outdated creature of the past.
 One of the churches that I grew up in no longer has an organ.
 They’ve gone to Praise Bands and casio-style keyboards with hand-clapping and fundamentalist-style “praise Jesus” arms in the air.
 Disgusting.